 It’s important to know that cost is not the only consideration when you’re looking at California property services.
 Property management companies’ customer service levels can vary greatly.
 If you are getting charged “BMW” pricing but you’re getting “Ford Focus” service, you will likely be frustrated and disappointed, but if it’s “BMW” pricing for a “Ferrari,” the value proposition is in your favor.
 The question, then, becomes not “how much does property management cost?” but rather “how much value am I getting for my property management fees”?

 As discussed, the two “Umbrella Services” that make up the overall offerings of California property management are the leasing and the ongoing management.
 Let’s look closer at the services to expect and evaluate when analyzing pricing.

 Ongoing Management refers to the monthly and continuing services involved in maintaining the property and managing the tenancy.
-We call ours RentalWatch™ at Tenant Planet.
-It consists of a handful of granular services:
+We call ours RentalWatch™ at Tenant Planet, Inc. It consists of a handful of granular services: